clangen/homebrew-projectm_musikcube/README.md

-projectM visualizer plugin for musikbox
+projectM visualizer plugin for musikcube